MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/install-app-guard.md

 >Some information relates to a prereleased product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.

-Microsoft Defender Application Guard for Office (Application Guard) helps prevent untrusted files from accessing trusted resources, keeping your enterprise safe from new and emerging attacks.
-This article walks admins through setting up devices for a preview of Application Guard.
-It provides information about system requirements and installation steps to enable Application Guard on a device.
+Microsoft Defender Application Guard for Office (Application Guard for Office) helps prevent untrusted files from accessing trusted resources, keeping your enterprise safe from new and emerging attacks.
+This article walks admins through setting up devices for a preview of Application Guard for Office.
+It provides information about system requirements and installation steps to enable Application Guard for Office on a device.

 ## Prerequisites